davydovartem/pcsf/README.md

 ## Requirements

-To use this extension, ensure you have Visual Studio Code installed.
-This extension is compatible with the latest versions of VS Code.
+This extension is compatible with 1.97.0 version of VS Code.

 ## Extension Settings